brucedkyle/architectures/docs/supplychain/disasterresponse.md

 As weather events and climate change increasingly impact businesses, it becomes harder for leaders to assess how extreme weather events will impact your operations.

+In 2020, there were [22 separate billion-dollar weather and climate disasters](https://www.climate.gov/news-features/blogs/beyond-data/2020-us-billion-dollar-weather-and-climate-disasters-historical) in the US alone and you can understand why modeling the risk from weather is so critical to your operations.

 ## Background

 Business need to anticipate and respond to supply chain challenges due to unanticipated disasters.